-A complete check for chametz should be performed the night before Pesach (this year, Sunday night, April 21, 2024).
-The procedure is at chabadwashu.org/266838.
-Where candles are forbidden, you may use a flash light.
+You should do a complete check for chametz on the night before Pesach (this year, because the holiday begins on Saturday night, search on Thursday night, April 10, 2025).
+The procedure and blessing is at chabadwashu.org/266838.
+If candles are forbidden in your dorm, then you may use a flashlight.